deadlyvipers/dojo_rules/introduction.md

 Hi there, I am Iryna.
 I am studying GitHub now.
 I am working on becoming a Developer.

+My favourite Code School path could be Ruby, then JS, then HTML &CSS